Welcome to my blog.

 I want to help others in this process, because I hate to think of so many women (and men) suffering needlessly for lack of exposure to things that could help them.
 That is what happened to me.
 Lack of exposure to crucial resources, and avoidance of them when they were right in front of me (for which I take responsibility), and it greatly exacerbated and prolonged my negative experiences.

-I’m a mature woman in her early 60’s, unmarried, with two wonderful grown children.
+I’m a mature woman, unmarried, with two grown children.
 I am vibrant, vigorous, outgoing, young-thinking and acting.
 I have the perspective of a senior citizen with the zest of a young person.

 I was raised by a psychiatric social worker father and a school clerk mother.
 When I was growing up, even though my father had a Master’s Degree in Social Work and worked as a marriage and family therapist for his entire adult life, the mental health field at that time had really only just moved out of the Freudian era into Jungian, Gestalt and other forms of therapy.

 While I was growing up, the field of psychology and counseling wasn’t focused on personality disorders – especially NPD, commonly known as Narcissism, and we didn’t talk much about it and certainly didn’t know how to handle it.
 As my father has said to me, “we only had the DSM-II at that time!”
 My father is a product of his era, which was incomplete.
 We know so much more now, many people having awakened.